sanjayssj5/sanjayssj5/README.md

 ```bash
 > cat about.txt
 ```
-There is no cloud.
-It's just someone else's computer
+"There is no cloud.
+It's just someone else's computer"

+---
 👨‍💻 **Full-Stack | AI | Cloud**
 🎯 Passionate about **Python**,**Java** & **AI** applications
 🚀 Automating workflows, building scalable applications, and optimizing performance